Challenging Mail Fraud Charges & Investigations

 Are you under investigation for mail fraud?
 Have you been arrested or charged with this offense?
 Charged in federal court, mail fraud cases require immediate intervention by a seasoned and aggressive trial lawyer.
 Our Houston mail fraud lawyers are standing by to see how we can help you.

 Mail fraud and wire fraud charges are often brought together and, typically, are add-on charges used to increase the potential punishment.
 Many times mail fraud and wire fraud indictments are pursued when the prosecutors do not have sufficient evidence to make other charges stick.
 That being said, these cases still must be taken seriously.

 When proving charges of mail or wire fraud, the government is required to prove the defendant used deception with the intent to defraud the victim.
-It is important to understand that you do not have to wire or mail fraudulent information to be charged.
-If your scheme results in alleged victim mailings or wiring funds, you can be charged.
-Additionally, each separate mailing or wiring constitutes its own count of fraud.
+It is important to understand that you do not have to actually mail fraudulent information to be charged.
+If your scheme results in alleged victim mailing funds, you can be charged.
+Additionally, each separate mailing constitutes its own count of fraud.
 This means that if you mailed 100 envelopes at the post office, you could be facing 100 counts of fraud in a federal indictment.

 Fight back against federal charges with a Houston mail fraud defense attorney at Cogdell Law Firm in your corner.
 Call (713) 426-2244 today.